Recent research indicates that female-led and owned small businesses thrived and even excelled during the pandemic.

 Notwithstanding this compelling data, there were hiccups to launch.

-The respondents gave reasons for not starting their businesses and the second most given reason for not starting a business is easy anxiety and fear of failure.
+The respondents gave reasons for not starting their businesses and the second most given reason was easy anxiety and fear of failure.

 In the survey of 2,050 consumers, LendingTree researchers learned what is driving that inspiration to kickstart a business and who is acting on it.